 Your stomal therapy nurse can help you identify the most appropriate products for your needs.
 If you need to find the product codes to place your orders, you can search and filter products in the schedule, through our online tool.

-You might need to consult a stomal therapy nurse to review whether the products you are using are the best for your situation.
+You may need to consult a stomal therapy nurse to review whether the products you are using are the best for your condition.
 Some indicators that a review would be helpful are:

 - you need more products than the monthly maximum allowance

 - the skin around your stoma is broken or irritated

 - you haven’t had a review for more than two years.

 Read more about what stomal therapy nurses do and find one near you.

 Once you have joined the scheme, you do not pay for subsidised stoma appliances or products listed in the scheme schedule.
 You need to pay:

 - your stoma association’s annual scheme access fee